kevin-scholten/kotlin-codesharing-gradle/README.md

 - React Kotlin/JS Front-end module
 - SpringBoot Kotlin/JVM Back-end module
 - Shared Kotlin common source module
+  |- `Werknemer` (employee)
+  |- Phone number validation logic.

 The template already present shows Werknemer (Employee) information at the front-end.
 This info is received from the back-end by an API call.
 The `Werknemer` data class is shared between front-end and back-end modules.
 This can be found in the `commonMain` module.
+The user can set the phone number of the employee only in the correct dutch phone number format.
+Phone number validation logic is also shared between back-end and front-end and checked on both modules.

 ## Starting the applications
 1. Start SpringBoot via the main function.